Explicit decoders using fixed-point amplitude amplification based on QSVT: Preliminaries

 \section{Preliminaries}

 We here introduce our notation and our setting.
 We then briefly overview an implicit decoder commonly used in the decoupling approach.
-We also provide quick overviews of the Petz recovery map and the YK decoder.
+We also provide quick overviews of the Petz recovery map and the original two-step construction of the YK decoder for the HP protocol~\cite{yoshida2017efficient}.
+We then concisely highlight the properties of several known AA-type algorithms and provide a brief introduction to the QSVT-based FPAA.